wishwisdom/corda-docs-portal/content/en/platform/corda/4.8/enterprise/node/setup/node-structure.md

 ├── certificates            // The node's certificates
 ├── corda-webserver.jar     // The built-in node webserver (DEPRECATED)
-├── corda.jar               // The core Corda libraries (This is the actual Corda node implementation) ├── cordapps                // The CorDapp JARs installed on the node ├── drivers                 // Contains a Jolokia driver used to export JMX metrics, the node loads any additional JAR files from this directory at startup.
+├── corda.jar               // The core Corda libraries (This is the actual Corda node implementation) ├── cordapps                // The CorDapp .jars installed on the node ├── drivers                 // Contains a Jolokia driver used to export JMX metrics, the node loads any additional jar files from this directory at startup.
 ├── logs                    // The node's logs
 ├── network-parameters      // The network parameters automatically downloaded from the network map server ├── node.conf               // The node's configuration files